The Rohingya Refugees in BangladeshWednesday, 11 April 2018

 In early November 2017 – just six months ago – I went to the Irrawaddy Writers Festival in Mandalay, Myanmar.
 And got castigated for swanning around in Burma when the country was guilty of war crimes, genocide in the Rakhine region, chasing half a million of their Rohingya citizens into neighbouring Bangladesh.
 It’s curious, I thought, that I used to get swatted for visiting Burma and therefore not supporting Aung San Suu Kyi.
 Now I was being whacked for visiting Burma and thereby supporting Aung San Suu Kyi.

 In fact much of the festival was spent debating what the hell was going on and why the whole nation – top to bottom – seemed to be in a state of denial about the whole thing.
 Undoubtedly helped by that great propagator of the views you want to hold, Facebook.
-If Facebook were to toss in a billion dollars (or better yet several billion dollars) to supporting the refugees in Bangladesh it might go a teeny tiny step to righting the damage they’ve done.
+If Facebook were to toss in a billion dollars (or better yet several billion dollars) to support the refugees in Bangladesh it might go a teeny tiny step to righting the damage they’ve done.
 I mused some more about the Rohingya situation a month later.

 ▲ Refugee settlement outside Kutupalong, since 2005 the centre for refugees from Myanmar.